 Instructions

-- Cut any excess fat off pork.
-It's ok to leave some fat as this will create flavorful juicers.
-Cut pork into approximately 8 cubes and set aside.
+- Trim any excess fat off the pork.
+It's ok to leave some fat as this will create more flavorful juices.

-- In a small mixing bowl, combine, chili powder, garlic, cumin and paprika.
-Mix until well combined.
-Coast all sides of the pork with spice mixture.
+- Coat all sides of the pork with the spice mixture.
 Make sure you use all of the spice mixture.
-Place pork into slow cooker.
+Place the seasoned pork into the slow cooker.

 - Serve with flour tortillas and your favorite toppings.